The Mall at Green Hills: History

+William C. Weaver Jr. and W.H.
+Criswell, two real estate developers from Nashville, Tennessee, first proposed to build Green Hills Village in 1953.
+Their plans called for a 25-store shopping mall.
+The firms selected a site along Hillsboro Pike (US 431) and Abbott Martin Road, an area which their research determined had the most population growth between 1940 and 1950.
+The original plans were for a 135000 sqft strip mall with Castner Knott and Gus Mayer department stores.
+Other tenants included Woolworth and Kroger.

 The mall has undergone several renovations and expansions since its opening in 1955 as an open-air strip mall.
 The original layout contained 112,400 square feet (10,442 square meters) of retail space and included Woolworth and Walgreens.
-In the late 1960s, a Castner Knott store opened along with a newly-constructed enclosed area.
 Cain-Sloan (which became Dillard's in 1987) opened a stand-alone store at the west end of the mall.

 In 1998, a new development emerged adjacent to the mall, a Regal Cinemas 16-screen megaplex.
 Regal also opened an indoor amusement park, "FunScape", which closed in 2000 when Regal pulled the plug on the concept.
 Castner Knott became Proffitt's, and later Hecht's.

 A new Hecht's store was built in 2004.
 Hecht's became Macy's in 2006.

 A brand new Nordstrom store, Tennessee's first, opened in 2011 next to Dillard's at the mall's entrance facing Abbott Martin Road.